16 Nov How to Force Quit an App on Mac Os Top Tricks and Methods

 Method #5 – Use Terminal

-It’s a detailed method and need some technical-knowledge to perform the action.
+It’s a detailed method and needs some technical knowledge to perform the action.
 However, it’s very effective in successfully force quitting misbehaving apps on your Mac.

 - Head to your Applications folder